TalaffuzApps/Gallery/FAQ.md

-## FREQUENTLY ASKED QUESTIONS FOR LEAFPIC
+## FREQUENTLY ASKED QUESTIONS FOR GALLERY

 Q – How do I hide folders/album?